textX/textX/docs/metamodel.md

 ## Match filters

-!!! note
-    Currently available in the development version.
-It will be available in the 1.5 stable version.

 [Match rules](grammar.md#rule-types) by default return Python `string` type.
 Built-in match rules (i.e. `BASETYPEs`) on the other hand return Python base types.